All About Miniature Australian Shepherds

-While there is some debate about the origins of Chihuahuas, it seems likely that this breed originated in Mexico.
+While there is some debate about the origins and the history of Chihuahuas, it seems likely that this breed originated in Mexico.
 The name Chihuahua comes from the Mexican state of the same name, which borders Arizona, Texas, and New Mexico.
 It’s thought that these dogs found their way into the United States when they were sold to tourists traveling across the border.

 There is evidence that Chihuahuas trace their lineage back to the Techichi, who were companion animals domesticated by the Toltecs of ancient Mexico.
 The upper-class Toltecs believed the Techichi were sacred animals that could guide the soul to the afterworld.
 Many Techichi were buried with their masters based on this belief.

 In addition to the Techichis, Chihuahuas may have older ancestors as part of their lineage.
-Artifacts with images of small, big-eyed dogs resembling Chihuahuas were found in El Salvador, Mexico, and the Unites States.
+Artifacts with images of small, big-eyed dogs resembling Chihuahuas were found in El Salvador, Mexico, and the United States.
 They date back to around 100 A.D. and may have been part of a child’s toy.

 Aside from their obvious small size, Chihuahuas are recognizable by other physical characteristics.
 For instance, they tend to have large round eyes, which can protrude from their heads.
 They also have ears that stick up straight rather than lie flat or flop around.